• Skip to main content

 EAs can give you tax guidance in your dealings with the IRS, and they can represent you in certain situations—collections, appeals, and audits.
 However, EAs also cannot represent you in legal matters or give you legal guidance.

-When you’re dealing with more basic tax matters, or you have accounting questions, these two could be better options.
-Sometimes prices may be comparable to lawyers, so keep that in mind.
+When you’re dealing with more basic tax matters or you have accounting questions, these two could be better options.
+Sometimes their prices may be comparable to lawyers’, so keep that in mind.
 But when you need someone to represent you in court or advise you on legal tax matters, always talk to an attorney.

 Dealing with any kind of tax issue can be stressful and daunting.
 More basic concerns, however, can be handled if you have the right information.
-Let’s look at a few examples of processes you can probably manage yourself:
+Let’s look at a few examples of processes you can probably manage yourself and when to get help from an attorney:

 • Partial payment installment agreements (PPIAs): This is a special arrangement with the IRS wherein you pay what you can throughout the agreement period, and then once it’s over, you don’t pay the rest of what you owe.
 You may qualify if: